gist-ailab/block-selection-for-OOD-detection/README.md

 [[ArXiv]](https://arxiv.org/abs/2212.02295)

+Currently, this code only supports for the CIFAR10 benchmark with ResNet18 architecture
+---
 # Updates & TODO Lists
 - [x] FeatureNorm has been released
 - [ ] pretrained checkpoints
 - [x] Environment settings and Train & Evaluation Readme
 - [ ] Presentation video
+- [ ] Code for all architectures

 # Getting Started